 Applications to undertake work to a protected tree

 Your application, together with a description of the proposed works cannot be vague, before submitting an application we strongly recommend that you read the Planning Portal's guidance notes on how to complete your application for works to a protected tree.

 You can apply online to undertake works to a protected tree - to do this you will need to register as a user on the Planning Portal .

-You can download a copy of the Tree Preservation Order application form [485kb] - you will need to fill in 3 copies of the Tree Preservation Order application form and include a location plan with the position of the tree in relation to its surroundings.
+You will need to fill in 3 copies of the Tree Preservation Order application form and include a location plan with the position of the tree in relation to its surroundings.
 Alternatively, you can contact Planning Services and have the application forms sent to you.

 Completed application forms must then be submitted, along with the location plan to: